shrapk2/devops_blueprints/DevOps Strategy.md

 ## DevOps Framework

 To ensure each principle is met and DevOps can be achieved, the below framework should be used for each project or initiative to ensure consistency and uniformity between differing efforts.
 Each phase in the framework should produce a deliverable that will be used in the succeeding phases.
 These can and *should* be viewed as cyclical in execution and organizationally adopted.
-This cyclical execution ensures the ability to enable continuous improvement and an opportunity to evaluate and improve the processes for reach phase.
+This cyclical execution ensures the ability to enable continuous improvement and an opportunity to evaluate and improve the processes for each phase.

 1. Requirements
 2. Design
-3. Build
+3. Code
-4. Validate
+4. Build
-5. Release
+5. Validatation
-6. Deploy
+6. Release
-7. Monitor
+7. Deploy

-> Note: Security should be considered during every phase, with "trust, but verify" scanning processes during #4
+8. Monitor

->
+> Security should be integral in every phase, with "trust, but verify" scanning processes during Validation

-> Aside from the Requirements and Design phases, each succeeding phase should be automated in accordance the organization's Automation Framework.
+Aside from the Requirements and Design phases, each succeeding phase should be automated in accordance the organization's Automation Framework and tooling.

 At a minimum, each phase should also involve stakeholders from the following teams: